• Skip to primary navigation

 Almond butter balls are ridiculously easy to make and are soft, fudgy, sweet, and chewy with a bit of crunch - Simply irresistible!

 It’s no secret that many readers love working with almond flour.
-Like these almond flour cookie dough, a recipe that is indulgent and you don't have to worry about any salmonella.
+Like these cookie dough with almond flour, a recipe that is indulgent and you don't have to worry about any salmonella.
+Get more almond flour recipes.

 I've been making raw treats for years, because of the ease of preparation and the ability to satisfy your sugar craving without breaking your diet.

 So, next time you crave something sweet, give these raw almond butter balls a try.
-It is perfect for a post-workout snack, or a small pick-me-up, as they keep in the fridge throughout the week.
+It is perfect for a post-workout snack, healthy after school snack or a small pick-me-up, as they keep in the fridge throughout the week.

 Jump to: